Omeisaurus: Dashanpu Quarry finds

 The next and most bountiful Omeisaurus discovery came in the 1980s when many dinosaur remains were found at Dashanpu in Zigong, these remains including a nearly complete skeleton, several skulls, and additional postcrania from several individuals.
 The best of these skeletons, a nearly complete and semi articulated postcranial skeleton (ZDM T5701), was selected as the holotype and described by He et al in 1984.
-A nearly complete skull and partial postcranial skeleton (ZDM T5702) was selected as the paratype, and was is one of the few known Omeisaurus specimens with a well preserved skull.
+A nearly complete skull and partial postcranial skeleton (ZDM T5702) was selected as the paratype, and is one of the few known Omeisaurus specimens with a well preserved skull.
 The several specimens were described in much detail later in 1988, with a skeleton mounted at the Zigong Dinosaur Museum sometime later.
 Interestingly, O. tianfuensis was discovered to have a tail club on the end of its caudal vertebrae based on a specimen from Dashanpu.
 A second new species was named in 1988, O. luoquanensis, in the osteology of O. tianfuensis off of a partial postcranial skeleton.